hkloudou/goWindowsService/README.md

 >
 > Step1.Run Serice as SYSTEM
 >
-> Step2.Run a program as an administrator(current user)
+> Step2.Run a program as an administrator(current user) when your system startup
 ## 1.Star this project ,haha
 ## 2.clone to your workspace
 ```